ricklamers/orchest-meilisearch-pywebio-hn/README.md

 ![Fetch HN and load into Meili pipeline](https://pviz.orchest.io/?pipeline=https://github.com/ricklamers/orchest-meilisearch-pywebio-hn/blob/master/load_and_search.orchest)

-Import `https://github.com/ricklamers/orchest-meilisearch-pywebio-hn` to your Orchest instance to try it out.
+Import `https://github.com/ricklamers/orchest-meilisearch-pywebio-hn` to your Orchest (if you don't know what that is, check it out here [github.com/orchest/orchest](https://github.com/orchest/orchest)) instance to try it out.

 On `Fetch data` you can configure: